vercel/next.js/docs/advanced-features/rust-compiler.md

 - **WebAssembly:** Rust's support for WASM is essential for supporting all possible platforms and taking Next.js development everywhere.
 - **Community:** The Rust community and ecosystem are amazing and only growing.

-## Supported Features

-All custom code transformations Next.js uses are supported by the Rust Compiler:

-- `getStaticProps`
-- `getStaticPaths`
-- `getServerSideProps`
-- `styled-jsx`
-- CSS Modules
-- Sass

 ## Experimental Features

 ### Minification

-You can opt-in to using the Rust compiler for minification.
+You can opt-in to using the Next.js compiler for minification.
 This is 7x faster than Terser.

 ```js
 // next.config.js